awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.ViewDetails.md

 1. From the list in the upper\-right corner, choose the AWS Region you are interested in\.

 1. In the ElastiCache console dashboard, choose **Memcached**\.
-This will display a list of all your clusters that are running any version of Memcached\.
+Doing this displays a list of all your clusters that are running any version of Memcached\.

 1. To see details of a cluster, choose the box to the left of the cluster's name\.